Why do you take and create images?

 What motivates your work?

-Honesty and the Feminine.
+Honesty and the relevance of understanding the feminine.

 What relationship does your work have with reality?

 I’d like to assume that my own musings aren’t that alien and could be relatable to some.